chloealbright/DevHiveMind/Methodology/All 12 Factors/V Build, release, run.md

+---
+tags:
+  - deployment
+  - phases
+---
+The activities of building, releasing, and running an application typically occur within the "Deployment and Maintenance" stage or phase of the application development lifecycle.

-Build, release, run: Docker standardizes the build, release, and run stages of your app in language/runtime/OS agnostic manner.
+[[Build]], [[Release]], [[Run]]: Docker standardizes the build, release, and run stages of your app in language/runtime/OS agnostic manner.
 The app can be built using a Dockerfile, released as a container image, and then run in any environment that supports Docker, providing consistency and reproducibility.
 While also improving things like scalability, load balancing, monitoring and alerting.

+These activities are tightly connected and usually occur within the Deployment and Maintenance stage because they are related to transitioning the application from the development and testing environment to the production environment.
+It's also within this stage that ongoing maintenance and support are provided to ensure the application runs smoothly and remains available to users.

 ## Official Description
 ### Strictly separate build and run stages